Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

 >> destdir      => destination server upload directory  path
 >> protocol => transfer protocol either SCP/SFTP

+Upon entering the config command, user is prompted for remote user password.

 >##### sudo config export <enable|disable>

 This will export show tech-support data, on detection of a new core file.
 In addition, the data is also exported periodically.